bhk/scam/reference.md

 In UNIX-based systems, SCAM source files may be marked as executable files and labeled with a hashbang (`#!`).
 For example:

-    #!/usr/bin/env scam --quiet --
+    #!/usr/bin/env -S scam --quiet --
     (define (main argv)
       (print "Hello, world!"))

-The `--quiet` option ensures consistent behavior by suppressing the progress messages (to stderr) that would otherwise appear when compilation occurs.
+The `--quiet` option ensures consistent behavior by suppressing the compilation progress messages (written to stderr) that appear when a previous compilation result is not found in the cache.

 The `--` option ensures that remaining arguments are treated as the program name and program arguments, and are not interpreted as options by the SCAM